swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 }
 ```

-Furthermore, if the type of `self` has value semanics, we will not require any explicit usage of `self` (at the call/use site or in the capture list), so that if `self` were a `struct` or `enum` then the above could be written as simply:
+Second, if `self` is a value type, we will not require any explicit usage of `self` (at the call/use site or in the capture list), so that if `self` were a `struct` or `enum` then the above could be written as simply:

 ```swift
 execute {